 Glucagon’s role in raising blood glucose levels

-Glucagon is a hormone that plays a critical role in quickly raising the body’s blood glucose levels to restore balance.
-It’s been around and studied since 1922.
+Glucagon is a hormone that plays a critical role in quickly raising the body’s blood sugar levels to restore balance.
+It was discovered and studied since 1922.
 Over time, there have been three major advances in the administration of glucagon for treating severe lows:

 The first glucagon kit became available in 1960.
 These life-saving kits contain a vial of glucagon powder and a syringe filled with saline.
 They require preparation time and someone to administer the injection using the syringe.
 Eli Lilly and Novo Nordisk are two of the largest suppliers of these glucagon emergency kits, although Lilly recently announced that its kit will be discontinued by the end of 2022.